JuliaBerry/juliaberry.github.io/index.md

 Issues should be filed with the relevant packages: if in doubt which package is appropriate, please ask on the above mailing list.

 If you would like to contribute a new package to the JuliaBerry org, open an issue on the repository and ping [@aviks](https://github.com/aviks) or [@simonbyrne](https://github.com/simonbyrne).

+If you have any comments or suggestions for the website, please open an issue [here](https://github.com/JuliaBerry/juliaberry.github.io/issues).